 Although simulation has traditionally been applied to the design problem, it can also be used on an operational basis to generate production schedules for the factory floor.
 When used in this mode, simulation is a Finite Capacity Scheduler (FCS) and provides an alternative to other FCS methods such as optimization algorithms and job-at-a-time sequencers.
-However simulation based FCS has a number of important advantages (e.g. speed of execution and flexible scheduling logic) that make it a powerful solution for scheduling applications
+However simulation-based FCS has a number of important advantages (e.g., speed of execution and flexible scheduling logic) that make it a powerful solution for scheduling applications.
+Simio not only provides extensive support for FCS (described just below) but also provides the unique capability of Risk-based Planning and Scheduling (described at the end of this section).

 Simulation provides a simple yet flexible method for generating a finite capacity schedule for the factory floor.
 The basic approach with simulation-based scheduling is to run the factory model using the starting state of the factory and the set of planned orders to be produced.
 Decision rules are incorporated into the model to make job selection, resource selection, and routing decisions.
 The simulation constructs a schedule by simulating the flow of work through the facility and making "smart" decisions based on the scheduling rules specified.
-The simulation results are typically displayed as jobs loaded on interactive Gantt chart that can be further manipulated by the user.
-There are a large number of rules that can be applied within a simulation model to generate different types of schedules focused on measures such as maximizing throughput, maintaining high utilization on a bottleneck, minimizing changeovers, or meeting specified due dates.
+The simulation results are typically displayed as jobs loaded on interactive